rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao-voting.md

 ![](./images/pDAO_Proposals_-_Timeline2.png){ style="display: block; margin: 0 auto" }

-A proposal should be forcasted by the governance process before it ends up on chain.
+A proposal should be forecasted by the governance process before it ends up on chain.
 It consists of 4 Periods, all of which are pDAO [controllable parameters](https://rpips.rocketpool.net/RPIPs/RPIP-33#parameter-table):

 - Vote Delay Period: `proposal.challenge.period`
 - Vote Phase 1: `proposal.vote.phase1.time`